pingcap/docs-cn/faq/manage-cluster-faq.md

 ### What is the meaning of `EXPENSIVE_QUERY` in the TiDB log?

-When TiDB is executing a SQL statement, the query will be `EXPENSIVE_QUERY` if each operator is estimated to process over 10000 pieces of data.
+When TiDB is executing a SQL statement, the query will be `EXPENSIVE_QUERY` if each operator is estimated to process over 10,000 rows.
 You can modify the `tidb-server` configuration parameter to adjust the threshold and then restart the `tidb-server`.

 ### How do I estimate the size of a table in TiDB?